Skip to main content

 Trans is short for transgender.
 Being trans means identifying as a gender that's different to what you were assigned at birth.
 Some people identify as "trans" and others prefer "transgender", it's important to only use the term that they feel most comfortable with.

 Some trans people identify as men or women and use he/him pronouns or she/her pronouns.
 Whilst some other trans people identify as non-binary or agender, meaning they don’t identify with any binary gender.
-Non-binary people may use they/them pronouns or choose to have any pronouns such as him/she/they.
+Non-binary people may use they/them pronouns or choose to have any pronouns such as he/she/they.

-Famous trans people
+Famous trans and non-binary people

 • Eddie Izzard